 Anyone who spends extended periods of time in front of their computer should do some exercises.
 Physical exercises help your blood flow; they keep your muscles active and help with back pain and weight issues.
 Most importantly, exercises help you relieve any stress you might have accumulated while working on your projects.

-There are numerous online professionals whose help you can find here should you need any help with your work.
+There are numerous freelance professionals whose help you can find on PeoplePerHour, should you need any help with your work.
 Becoming so stressed that you can’t work properly isn’t going to help neither your client nor the project in question.
 Take some time to stretch, bend, squat or even jog once or twice a day.

 Exercise guided imagery